Intesa CEO sees risks on Italian government bonds, economy from Veneto banks

-MILAN The potential collapse of two Italian regional banks could impact both the country's economy and its government bonds, the Chief Executive of Intesa Sanpaolo (ISP.MI) said on Tuesday.
+MILAN (Reuters) - The potential collapse of two Italian regional banks could impact both the country's economy and its government bonds, the Chief Executive of Intesa Sanpaolo (ISP.MI) said on Tuesday.

 Banca Popolare di Vicenza and Veneto Banca, both based in the north-eastern Veneto region, have requested a state bailout to help fill a combined capital shortfall of 6.4 billion euros ($7.21 billion).